 ST. STEPHEN’S CENTRE FOR GENDER, CULTURE & SOCIAL PROCESSES

-(a) Offer training modules that will facilitate the understanding of these concepts aseveryday phenomena in the present globalized conjuncture.
+a) Offers training modules that will facilitate the understanding of these concepts as everyday phenomena in the present transnational context.

-(b) The Centre will conduct short term and long term certificate courses in Gender, Culture and Social Processes.
+b) Conducts short-term and long-term certificate courses in Gender, Culture and Social Processes.

-(c) It will also foster cutting edge research (in the form of working papers, seminars, workshops, monographs) of the highest standards in gender, culture and social processes that can be then used in academic and activist contexts.
+c) It seeks to foster cutting-edge research–in the form of working papers, seminars, workshops, monographs etc.–of the highest standards under the broad rubric of the gender, culture, social processes rubric, which can be then used in academic and activist contexts.

-(f) Invite and work collaboratively on these issues with policy making bodies and agencies, both governmental and non governmental.
+e) Invites and works collaboratively on these issues with policy-making bodies and agencies, both governmental and non-governmental

-The College awards certificates and degrees for the courses run by the Centre.
+The College awards the certificates and degrees for the courses run by the Centre.

 Significant Activities of the Centre since its formation in 2012: